 Grab some new titles and enjoy a quiet afternoon at home.
 Here’s a list of some of our favorites.
 Many libraries are offering winter reading programs to incentivize reading fun.

 While the holiday rush may be over, get lost in the aisles of locally owned toy and book stores.
 Get ideas from staff, or find inspiration for your next family activity.

 - Have Fun at Days Off or Winter Break Camp

 Find childcare with these daily or weekly camp options.
 Your children will have a blast at the many options offered throughout the suburbs.

 - Pottery Time

-Check out the open pottery time at a studio near you and create something beautiful together for your home.
-Many locations are offering kits to-go if you’d prefer that option.
+Get creative during open pottery time at a studio near you and make something beautiful together for your home.

 - Get Out of Town